-• Only approved portable computing devices may be used to access Port information systems.

-• Where technically feasible, all portable computing devices must be password an inactivity timeout.

-protected and have

-• In general, sensitive Port data should not be stored on portable computing devices.

-• All remote access to the Port network must be either through a Port approved gateway or via an Internet Service Provider (ISP).

-access

-• All Port employees must be responsible to secure portable computing devices in and immediately report any loss or theft of such devices to the Finance Manager.
+Only approved portable computing devices may be used to access Port information systems.
+Where technically feasible, all portable computing devices must be password an inactivity timeout. protected and have In general, sensitive Port data should not be stored on portable computing devices. · In general, sensitive r on data should not be stored on portable computing All remote access to the Port network must be either through a Port approved gateway or via an Internet Service Provider (ISP). access • All Port employees must be responsible to secure portable computing devices in their care and possession and immediately report any loss or theft of such devices to the Finance Manager.

-their care and possession